eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

 Used Path: `shui:uriTemplate`

 ### Ignore on copy

 Disables reusing the value(s) when creating a copy of the resource.

 Used Path: `shui:ignoreOnCopy`

 ### Query: On insert update

 This query is executed when a property value is added or changed.

-The following placeholder can be used in the query text of the sparql query:
+The following placeholder can be used in the query text of the SPARQL query:

 -   refers to the main resource rendered in the start node shape of the currently displayed node shape tree (only relevant in case of sub-shape usage) ;
 -   refers to the resource which is rendered in the node shape where this property shape is used (maybe a sub-shape) ;
 -   the currently used graph.

 Used Path: `shui:onInsertUpdate`

 ### Query: On delete update

 This query is executed when a value is changed or removed.

-The following placeholder can be used in the query text of the sparql query:
+The following placeholder can be used in the query text of the SPARQL query:

 -   refers to the main resource rendered in the start node shape of the currently displayed node shape tree (only relevant in case of sub-shape usage) ;
 -   refers to the resource which is rendered in the node shape where this property shape is used (maybe a sub-shape) ;
 -   the currently used graph.

 Used Path: `shui:onDeleteUpdate`

 ### Target Graph Template